atlas-doc/doc/atlas-api-documentation/quick-start.md

 ## Get Atlas Sandbox credentials

-The Sandbox API credentials or the API key will be created and shared by your account manager.
+The Sandbox API credentials or the API key can be created by yourself via ATRIP.
+Access the "Profile" section and then in "My Profile", click on the "Customer Information" tab.
+The "Generate" button should be clicked and the sandbox credentials will be automatically created.
 The API credentials or key contain two items: **x-atlas-client-id** and **x-atlas-client-secret**.

 The API Key is used to authenticate your API requests.
 Any request that doesn't include an API key will return an error.